sejoonkim/youtube_clone/README.md

      - state the function to run when visited routes.registerView
   4. app.js
      - connect when localhost:4000/api + routing(GET request to routes.registerView)

+- Axios

+  - library => easier HTTP requests
+  - Needed for returning StatusCode after API request

+- fetch() for video player, axios for comments

+- How to get the video ID?

+  - ```javascript
+    window.location.href.split("/videos/")[1];
+    ```

+- After watching the video -> send the API request to raise the views

+  - @handleEnded()